CanDIG/MOHCCN_clinical_data_model/README.md

 # MOHCCN Clinical Data Model

 The [Marathon of Hope Cancer Centres Network](https://www.marathonofhopecancercentres.ca/) (MOHCCN) is a project to curate and share clinical and genomic data on Canadian cancer patients.
-The project has developed a clinical data model that can be found on the .
-The model is largely based on the [ICGC-ARGO Data Dictionary](https://docs.icgc-argo.org/dictionary).
+The project has developed a clinical data model that is largely based on the [ICGC-ARGO Data Dictionary](https://docs.icgc-argo.org/dictionary).

 The most recent version of the data model, as well as supplementary material can always be found in the `Clinical Data Model` section of the MOHCCN [Policies and Guidelines](https://www.marathonofhopecancercentres.ca/researcher-hub/policies-and-guidelines) page.
 Here are direct download links: